SmokePigDad/rpg-mcp-servers/repopack.md

           willpowerWarning = "⚠️ CRITICAL WARNING: 'spend_willpower_for_success' is not supported in this tool.
 Always call 'spend_resource' to spend Willpower BEFORE rolling.
 No Willpower bonus will be applied!";
         }

+        // Narrative engine logic removed: handleGetTacticalAdvantage is unavailable.
+        // The following was disabled to fix dependency and compilation errors.
+        /*
         if (actor_context) {
           try {
             const result = handleGetTacticalAdvantage({ actor: actor_context });